zauvik/LARAVEL_BASIC_CRUD/README.md

 1. if you wanna zauvik contact, you will found at ngulicode.com
 2. if you wanna ajik contact, you can found here +6282138308595

+## Extra
+This repo is accomplish from https://github.com/ajisyahroni/laravel-starter.git

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).